 When I put it like that it’s so obvious right?
 Now just remind yourself daily because this shit is hard.

 Need help with your post-baby fitness plan?
+Looking for the best postpartum fitness advice?

 I got you girl.